astro313/RXJ1131/CARMA/reduced_pretty/README.md

 # NOTE:
-- want to calibrate 2nd observations data as well, will place here
+- wanted to calibrate 2nd observations data and planned to place reduced file here
+    + However, didn't and won't calibrate that set beacuse of terrible phase
-- will combine reduced data from both observations to form one dataset if 2nd observations data is acceptable
+- wanted to combine reduced data from both observations to form one dataset, but 2nd observations data is NOT acceptable